KawaP18/X00201097_CA3/README.md

 - Centralised visibility of releases
 - Manual approval gates for sensitive environments

-The Production environment is protected by a manual approval gate, ensuring that production releases require explicit human authorisation.
+A manual approval gate protects the Production environment.
+This means someone must approve before anything goes live.

 The following screenshot shows the manual approval gate required before deploying to the Production environment.

 ![Production approval gate](screenshots/prodapporval.PNG)

+---

 **Summary:**
-This pipeline design demonstrates a controlled and scalable Continuous Deployment approach that balances automation with governance, aligning closely with real-world DevOps practices.
+This pipeline shows a controlled and scalable way to handle Continuous Deployment.
+It balances automation with checks, like in real DevOps work.

 ---
 ## Performance Testing with k6